 c) a permitted general situation exists in relation to the use or disclosure of the information by FOS.
 A permitted general situation includes where the collection, use or disclosure is reasonably necessary for the purposes of a confidential alternative dispute resolution process.

 FOS respects the confidentiality of information provided by and about individuals and treats all such information as confidential between the individual and the member.

+FOS will use personal information about an individual for its primary purpose of dispute resolution.
 In the course of so doing FOS may disclose personal information to the individual, to the relevant member, FOS panel and/or adjudicator.